FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 The Register of Orders made by the Chief Executive up to the date of the Meeting

-was available for inspection by the Members.---
+was available for inspection by the Members.
+---
 23

 PLANNING AND DEVELOPMENT: